tedorellana/learning/SAA-C03.md

 Also known as “rehosting,”
 Is the process of migrating an exact copy of an application or workload, together with its data store and operating system (OS), from IT one environment to another—usually from on-premises to public or private cloud.

+## Provisioned IOPS SSD volumes ##
+Are backed by solid-state drives (SSDs).
+They are the highest performance Amazon EBS storage volumes designed for critical, IOPS-intensive, and throughput-intensive workloads that require low latency.
+Provisioned IOPS SSD volumes deliver their provisioned IOPS performance 99.9 percent of the time.

+Amazon EBS offers two types of Provisioned IOPS SSD volumes:

+### Provisioned IOPS SSD (io1) volumes ###
+Are designed to meet the needs of I/O-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency.
+Provisioned IOPS SSD volumes use a consistent IOPS rate, which you specify when you create the volume, and Amazon EBS delivers the provisioned performance 99.9 percent of the time.

+io1 volumes are designed to provide 99.8 percent to 99.9 percent volume durability with an annual failure rate (AFR) no higher than 0.2 percent, which translates to a maximum of two volume failures per 1,000 running volumes over a one-year period.

+### io2 Block Express volumes ###
+Are built on the next generation of Amazon EBS storage server architecture.
+It has been built for the purpose of meeting the performance requirements of the most demanding I/O intensive applications that run on instances built on the Nitro System.
+With the highest durability and lowest latency, Block Express is ideal for running performance-intensive, mission-critical workloads, such as Oracle, SAP HANA, Microsoft SQL Server, and SAS Analytics.

+Block Express architecture increases performance and scale of io2 volumes.
+Block Express servers communicate with instances built on the Nitro System using the Scalable Reliable Datagram (SRD) networking protocol.
+This interface is implemented in the Nitro Card dedicated for Amazon EBS I/O function on the host hardware of the instance.
+It minimizes I/O delay and latency variation (network jitter), which provides faster and more consistent performance for your applications.

+io2 Block Express volumes are designed to provide 99.999 percent volume durability with an annual failure rate (AFR) no higher than 0.001 percent, which translates to a single volume failure per 100,000 running volumes over a one-year period. io2 Block Express volumes are suited for workloads that benefit from a single volume that provides sub-millisecond latency, supports higher IOPS and throughput, and larger capacity than gp3 volumes.

+## General Purpose SSD (gp2 and gp3) volumes ##
+Are backed by solid-state drives (SSDs).
+They balance price and performance for a wide variety of transactional workloads.
+These include virtual desktops, medium-sized single instance databases, latency sensitive interactive applications, development and test environments, and boot volumes.
+We recommend these volumes for most workloads.

+Amazon EBS offers the following types of General Purpose SSD volumes:

+### General Purpose SSD (gp2) volumes ###
+They offer cost-effective storage that is ideal for a broad range of transactional workloads.
+With gp2 volumes, performance scales with volume size.

+To find out how much you can save by migrating your gp2 volumes to gp3, use the Amazon EBS gp2 to gp3 migration cost savings calculator.

+gp2 volumes provide single-digit millisecond latency and 99.8 percent to 99.9 percent volume durability with an annual failure rate (AFR) no higher than 0.2 percent, which translates to a maximum of two volume failures per 1,000 running volumes over a one-year period.
+AWS designs gp2 volumes to deliver their provisioned performance 99 percent of the time.

+Tip
+gp3 volumes are the latest generation of General Purpose SSD volumes.
+They offer more predictable performance scaling and prices that are up to 20 percent lower than gp2 volumes.
+For more information, see General Purpose SSD (gp3) volumes.

+### General Purpose SSD (gp3) volumes ###
+General Purpose SSD (gp3) volumes are the latest generation of General Purpose SSD volumes, and the lowest cost SSD volume offered by Amazon EBS.
+This volume type helps to provide the right balance of price and performance for most applications.
+It also helps you to scale volume performance independently of volume size.
+This means that you can provision the required performance without needing to provision additional block storage capacity.
+Additionally, gp3 volumes offer a 20 percent lower price per GiB than General Purpose SSD (gp2) volumes.

+gp3 volumes provide single-digit millisecond latency and 99.8 percent to 99.9 percent volume durability with an annual failure rate (AFR) no higher than 0.2 percent, which translates to a maximum of two volume failures per 1,000 running volumes over a one-year period.
+AWS designs gp3 volumes to deliver their provisioned performance 99 percent of the time.

 ## General Purpose SSD volumes include gp2 and gp3 types ##
 Both:
 - gp2 and gp3 can reach up to 16000 IOPS